hueyyeng/simple-react-lightbox/README.md

 [![Edit Simple-React-Lightbox§](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/simple-react-lightboxss-39wrb?fontsize=10)

-## Demo website

-I have provided a **full working website** where you can see the light-box in action.
+I have also created a **full working website** where you can see the light-box in action.
 If you want to play with the options, use the CodeSandbox link above.

 [Simple React Lightbox - Website](https://simple-react-lightbox.dev)